networkservicemesh/networkservicemesh/docs/guide-build.md

 The described quick start method works for fast deployments and quick tests.
 However, the build infrastructure provides a fine-grained control over the deployments.

-### Working with the vagrant setup
+### Working with the Vagrant setup

-To spin the default 2 node vagrant setup with Kubernetes on top, type:
+To spin the default 2 node Vagrant setup with Kubernetes on top, type:

 ```bash
 make vagrant-start